 A total of 3000 EUR is needed to vaccinate all our dogs.

-- We will be removed from TRACES and all adoptions will stop;
+- Be removed from TRACES and all adoptions will stop;

-- We will face huge veterinary bills and see the newly and weaker dogs exposed to horrible, life threatening diseases;
+- ace huge veterinary bills and see unhealthy dogs exposed to horrible, life threatening diseases;

-- Our work will stop and we will be incapable to save more dogs from streets.
+- Be forced to stop and we will be incapable of saving more dogs from the streets.

-Let me give you top reasons why annual vaccination is vital in a shelter full of dogs, where lots of new dogs transit the shelter when others are getting adopted:
+Annual vaccination is vital in a shelter full of dogs, where lots of new rescues can transmit untreated diseases:

-- ROLDA shelter is registered in TRACES, and this is a vital condition to be able as a charity to continue to rehome our dogs abroad.
+- ROLDA shelter is registered in TRACES, and this is a vital condition for our charity to continue to rehome our dogs abroad.
 To stay in TRACES, we need to have a disease control strategy.
-Prevention is the cheapest way to limit mass spreading diseases, especially in a very busy shelter like our’s.
+Prevention is the cheapest way to limit mass spreading of diseases, especially in a very busy shelter like ours.

-- We have a moral duty to all the adopter families to deliver only best, 100% healthy dogs.
+- We have a moral duty to all the adopting families to deliver healthy dogs.

 - We have a moral duty to keep our staff and our shelters’ visitors healthy and not expose them to infection risk.

-Healthy dogs mean happy dogs, happy staff, happy adopters, safe working conditions …and in the end, happy supporters who see that their donations are put at work for the animals.
+Healthy dogs equal happy dogs, happy staff, happy adopters, safe working conditions …and in the end, happy supporters who see that their donations are put at work for the animals.